Check out our Resources section for free tax guides, forms, and more!

 You may also qualify for an administrative waiver if you received incorrect oral advice from the IRS.
 Please note that the FTP penalty will continue to accrue until you have paid your taxes in full.
 Therefore, it’s best to wait until your balance is paid off before requesting First-Time Penalty Abatement.

-For the Underpayment of Estimated Tax penalty, the fees may be waived if any of the following are true:
+The fees may be waived if any of the following are true:

 • You did not owe taxes the previous year